 Generally, by the time a cat has gotten into trouble with hepatic lipidosis most owners have already tried tempting cats with assorted favorite foods and gotten no results.
 At the point where lipidosis has developed, the cat should not be given a choice about eating; there are several methods of providing food one may enlist.

-For some cats, force-feeding is non-stressful and easily performed.
 To provide nutrients, one must understand how much of the food product should be fed daily and how much may be fed per meal.
-Food is generally canned and of a “hamburger-ish” consistency.
+Food is generally canned and of a consistency like hamburger.
 Meatballs of approximately a one inch diameter are created with one's fingers and given to the cat in the same way one would give a pill.
-One should be careful to give the cat enough time to fully swallow the first meatball before proceeding to the next one.
-An entire 3 oz can of cat food can be fed in this way.
+Be careful to give the cat enough time to fully swallow the first meatball before proceeding to the next one.
+An entire three-ounce can of cat food can be fed in this way.
 If struggling results or if the cat attempts to scratch, this feeding method may be too stressful.
-It should be noted that a great deal of food is spilled during this method and it should be performed on a surface that is easily cleaned.
+A great deal of food is spilled during this method and it should be performed on a surface that is easily cleaned.
+The cat may need a "bib" made of a paper towel or cloth to avoid food matting in the coat.

 BE SURE THE FOOD YOU ARE USING IS MADE FOR CATS.